VoteIT/voteit_devel_buildout/README.rst

 * a POSIX-compatible operating system.
 As far as we know, all Linux / UNIX version work, including Mac Os X. We haven't tested with Windows.
 * Git installed.
 (See http://git-scm.com)
 * Python installed.
-We're currently developing on Python 2.7.
-Any lower version is not recommended.
-Also, it's very unlikely that Python 3.x will work.
-* Setuptools for Python installed.
-If you can type "easy_install" in a terminal, you have it.
+We're currently ONLY support Python 2.7.
+* Setuptools and pip
   (See http://packages.python.org/an_example_pypi_project/setuptools.html)
 * Virtualenv for Python.
-(Installed with "easy_install virtualenv" as root.
-  See http://www.virtualenv.org for more information)
+(Recommended but optional)
 * C-compiler and python-dev package.